artemrizhov/django-mail-templated/README.rst

 This is a tiny wrapper around the standard EmailMessage class and send_mail() function.
 Just pass template_name and context as the first parameters then use as normal.

+Features:

+* Built with OOP, KISS and flexibility in mind.
+Really small and simple, but yet full-featured (I hope).

+* Extends and mimics the built-in Django `EmailMessage` and `send_mail()`.
+  Compatible as much as possible.

+* Fully supports Django template system including template inheritance (thanks to **BradWhittington** for the note about the problem).

+* Supports any possible template engines and loaders.

+* Supports serialisation (thanks to **arjandepooter**).

+* Fully covered with tests.

+* Tested with Django 1.4-1.9.

 Installation
 =================